In Sanskrit, sat means truth, and sangha means gathering.

 Connect, thrive, and be uplifted by a community of fellow seekers

 Training opens a door, and life keeps moving after that door is opened.
 Questions arise, confidence shifts, and new layers of understanding appear over time.
-These Satsang were created to provide yoga teachers with a steady place to land within that unfolding.
+These Satsangs were created to provide yoga teachers with a steady place to land within that unfolding.

 Each month we gather with AYC faculty to explore the inner side of practice and teaching: voice, purpose, presence, and the lived experience of yoga beyond technique.